NIW vs EB-1 Green Card | Similarities & Differences

 • EB-1B: This is for outstanding researchers and professors.
 Those who have made significant contributions to their scientific and educational fields and are recognized internationally are qualified for this subcategory.

 • EB-1C: This subcategory is for the executives and managers of multinational companies.
-Because the EB-1C requires applicants to have a sponsoring employer, we won’t be using this subcategory to compare to the National Interest Waiver.
+Because the EB-1C requires applicants to have a sponsoring employer, we won’t be using this subcategory to compare with the National Interest Waiver.

 The National Interest Waiver (EB-2 NIW) allows individuals with advanced degrees or exceptional ability to bypass the standard job offer and labor certification requirements if they can demonstrate that their work benefits the United States significantly enough to be in the national interest.

-Difference Between NIW vs EB1 Green Card
+Difference Between NIW vs EB-1 Green Card

 1. Eligibility